Why Do We Need to Pre-Process Time Series Data?

 Depending on your data, you may opt for only one or a combination of methods.
 Usually, filling missing values with the mean is a bad approach when it comes to time-series because there are underlying time-variant patterns in the data.
 This approach is appropriate only when the data heavily fluctuates around the mean from the first day to the last day.

 Well, that about wraps up all the specifics of time-series pre-processing in Python.
+Take our Time Series Analysis in Python course to learn more.
 If you'd like to hone your practical Python skills, check out the rest of our Python tutorials and exercises, or read everything there is to know about Python programming in the 365 Learning Python Programming Guide.

 Ready to take the next step towards a career in data science?